akoreman/Tabletop-Ising-Model/README.md

 # TableTop-Ising-Model
 Physics visualization morphed into a small game.
-Implemented using Unity3D.
+All in-game models and textures made using ProBuilder and Inkscape respectively.
+Playable on https://xyalice.itch.io/ising-model.